Anon-Planet/thgtoa/guide.md

 ##### Installing XUbuntu VM:

+XUbuntu was picked due the performance of XFCE.

 Make sure you are connected to a safe Wi-Fi for this operation.

 First, you will need to download the latest XUbuntu Stable release ISO from <https://xubuntu.org/download/>